 Mele Cascades is a stunning natural waterfall just 15 minutes from Port Vila on Efate.
 Local owners manage the site’s aqua pools and waterfalls.

-Visitors should be relatively fit and dress accordingly to explore the falls and the surrounding jungle.
+Visitors to this tropical paradise should be relatively fit and dress accordingly to explore the falls and the surrounding jungle.

 Reaching the top of the falls takes 20 minutes, and rope swings are available for daredevils.
 Most travelers spend two to three hours at the site.